Alfred-Kobby/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 5-4_bad_luck_8_is_your_chance file: Bash script that loops from 1 to 10

 6-superstitious_numbers file: Bash script that displays numbers from 1 to 20

+7-clock file: Bash script that displays the time for 12 hours and 59 minutes